 Too many introductions to Sephardic food begin by telling Ashkenazi readers that Jewish cuisine is larger than brisket and kugel.

-That is not wrong.
-It is just a small and slightly tired way to approach a much bigger subject.
+That is true, but it is a small and slightly tired way to approach a much bigger subject.

-Sephardic food deserves a better frame because it is not a colorful side menu attached to "mainstream" Jewish cooking.
-It is one of the great historical cuisines of the Jewish diaspora, shaped by medieval Iberia, the 1492 expulsion from Spain, movement into North Africa and the Ottoman world, and centuries of adaptation to new climates, markets, and political conditions.
+Sephardic food deserves a better frame because it is one of the great historical cuisines of the Jewish diaspora, shaped by medieval Iberia, the 1492 expulsion from Spain, movement into North Africa and the Ottoman world, and centuries of adaptation to new climates, markets, and political conditions.

 The food is varied because the history is varied.